-In this vegetarian Vietnamese appetizer, cellophane noodles, fried tofu, sauteed shallots, crunchy lettuce, carrots, and jicama are topped by a sprinkling of herbs and rolled in diaphanous rice paper rounds.
+In this vegetarian appetizer, cellophane noodles, fried tofu, sauteed shallots, crunchy lettuce, carrots, and jicama are topped by a sprinkling of herbs and rolled in diaphanous rice paper rounds.

 Make the filling: Soak bean threads in hot water for 20 minutes.
 Drain, and rinse in cold water.
 Cut into 2-inch lengths.

 Heat 2 tablespoons oil in a large skillet over medium heat.
 Add shallots; cook, stirring occasionally, until golden brown, about 5 minutes.
 Using a slotted spoon, transfer to a small bowl; set aside.

 Add tofu to skillet; cook, stirring, 3 minutes.
 Add 1 tablespoon soy sauce; cook 1 minute more.
 Transfer to a large bowl.